How to Register Samples

-A different sample should be registered for each sample used in the real-life sequencing project.
+A different database sample should be registered for each real-life sample used in the sequencing project.
 These samples give context to your data so it is important to ensure the metadata associated with them is as extensive and accurate as possible.
 In general, you should register one sample for each biological replicate, while technical replicates which used the same real-world sample should be represented using a single ENA sample object.
 Where multiple experiments were performed on the same sample, this should still only result in one database sample, as the experimental details will be logged separately.

-To ensure that each sample is registered with at least a minimum amount of metadata, ENA provides “Sample Checklists” which are used during registration to tailor these samples to fit minimum standards for different sample types.
+To ensure that each sample is registered with at least a minimum amount of metadata, ENA provides “Sample Checklists”.
+These provide a set of minimal attributes which you should provide for a given type of sample.

-If your sample metadata does not provide enough context for your data to be easily interpreted, you may be requested to update your samples, so it is important to take some time to choose the correct checklist and metadata when you first register your samples.
+If your sample metadata does not provide enough context for your data to be easily interpreted, you may be asked to update your samples.
+It is important to take time to choose the correct checklist and metadata when you first register your samples.

 If you can not find a suitable checklist for your sample data type - please first contact our helpdesk for advice.
 Please only use the ENA default sample checklist if you have been advised that there are no other suitable options.

-Once the samples are registered, Webin will report two accession numbers for each sample.
+Once your samples are registered you will receive two accession numbers for each sample.
 The first starts with SAMEA and is called the BioSample accession.
 The samples will also be assigned an alternative accession number that starts with ERS.
 This accession number is called the ENA sample accession.

 Always make a note of any accessions you receive as these are the unique identifiers for each of your submissions to ENA.
 You can always review your sample submissions within the interactive submission interface.